kneeboard/kneeboard/README.md

-*Note: The project is still under construction!*
+*Note: This project is still under construction!*

 # Kneeboard Notes